Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## v 1.1.14 to v.1.1.15
+The update brings a new feature - ability to add event handler to the event when video recording stops.

 ## v 1.1.13 to v.1.1.14
 The update brings a fix to the customization of recorder buttons